debops/debops/docs/ansible/roles/debops.rabbitmq_server/defaults-detailed.rst

   Optional.
 Plaintext password of a given user account.
 If not specified, the role will generate a random password and store it in the :file:`secret/rabbitmq_server/accounts/` directory on the Ansible Controller.
-  See debops.secret_ Ansible role for more details.
+  See :ref:`debops.secret` Ansible role for more details.

 ``tags``
   Optional.
 A string or a YAML list of `tags <https://www.rabbitmq.com/management.html>`_